“I’m sorry, but this is not what I had asked for.”

 Identify The Gaslighter’s Behaviour Patterns:

 Look out for the patterns of behaviour that leave you confused.
 If a boss, co-worker, or someone else is consistently confusing you and making you doubt yourself and facilitating a skewed perception of your reality, consider that they may be gaslighting you.

 It can certainly be difficult not to take insults personally.
 But you need to make peace and internalise the fact that this is not your problem -but the gaslighter’s.
 Their backhanded compliments and confusing directions come from a place of their insecurities and their need to gain control –not your shortcomings.

 Gaslighting clouds your perception of the situation.
 Factor this intrinsic manipulation when you’re analysing yourself as a victim of gaslighting.

 Confide in your close friends and family to gain a more objective reading of what is going on.
 But more importantly, to recover from gaslighting, you need to trust and stand up for yourself.
 If you doubt that you are gaslit – you are.

-Most gaslighters respond to criticism with personal attacks, they’ll feel threatened and retaliate with a direct vicious challenge.
-They may even accuse you of gaslighting them.
+When gaslighters are accused directly they more often than not will respond with vicious personal attacks.
+They feel threatened.
+And retaliate with a direct challenge.
+They may even accuse you of gaslighting them instead.
 So as much as you can, try to avoid contact.
 Consult the HR for strategies on minimising your time with them.

-When you do interact with a gaslighter, write down everything exactly the way it happened.
+Whenever you do interact with a gaslighter directly, write everything down exactly the way it happened.
 Describe what happened, how, when, why, and how did it make you feel.

 By putting it down on paper, you’re giving yourself the time and the space to process what happened – to decide how it makes you feel and how to help avoid this in the future.